rjhorniii/ical2org/README.md

 processing to complete before it begins event generation, so it is safe to have the output file and duplicates file be the same file.

+The duplicates option also eliminates duplicates that may occur in the inputs, so that if the same event is in multiple sources only one event will be generated.
+The ```dupinput``` flag can be used to eliminate duplicates in the input files in situations where a duplicates file is not used.

 ### Repeating events